 The wetlands and impoundments of Charleston County provide migration and wintering habitat for huge numbers of shorebirds and wading birds.
 The forested wetlands provide extensive breeding, migration, and wintering habitat for significant resident and migratory duck and geese populations.
-The region also provides important foraging and nesting habitat for a diversity of non-game species and species designated as endangered or threatened at the federal or state levels.
+The region also provides important forag-